 For the Standard License, you agree that any material breach of these Terms will result in irreparable harm to TurboSquid for which damages would be an inadequate remedy and, therefore, in addition to its rights and remedies otherwise available at law, TurboSquid will be entitled to equitable relief, including both a preliminary and permanent injunction, if such a breach occurs.
 You waive any requirement for the posting of a bond or other security if TurboSquid seeks such an injunction.

-For the Enterprise License, TurboSquid may not seek injunctive relief hereunder for any 3D Model.
+For the Enterprise and Agency License, TurboSquid may not seek injunctive relief hereunder for any 3D Model.
 It hereby waives all right to equitable and injunctive relief and its damages shall be limited to monetary damages.

 Notwithstanding anything to the contrary herein, TurboSquid would be irreparably harmed and shall be entitled to equitable relief including injunctive relief for any hacking, theft, or misuse of the Site.